open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-nodejs-thread-context/README.md

 As called out in OTEP 4947, this combination of constant switching and the high cost of running code at each switch means an implementation of that spec would not be efficient for current versions of Node.js.
-The consequence for this repository is concrete: once the thread-context reader lands, Node.js remains a gap — one of the few runtimes for which the profiler already ships an unwinder (`interpreter/nodev8`) but would still have no way to attribute a sample to a trace.
+As a consequence, Node.js remains one of the few runtimes for which the profiler already ships an unwinder (`interpreter/nodev8`) but would still have no way to attribute a sample to a trace even if an OTEP 4947 thread-context reader for its default schema ships.

 Thus, similarly to how Go is already supported under its own schema version, we propose a Node.js-specific discovery mechanism for the same record format.